Protecting the Ozone Layer & Bystanders by Destroying Fumigant Emissions.

 Our proprietary scrubbing system chemically destroys methyl bromide vented from Quarantine & Pre-shipment (Q/PS) fumigation enclosures of up to 300,000 cubic feet (8,500 cubic meters) without delaying the aeration cycle or velocity of fumigated products as they pass from the fumigation chamber into the distribution chain.

-An independent Source Test has validated the removal of over 92% of the methyl bromide used in Q/PS fumigaitons.
+Two independent Source Tests have validated the removal of 92% to 94% of the methyl bromide used in Q/PS fumigations.
 We are the ONLY company to offer validated methyl bromide emissions controls on this scale and ours is the ONLY performance based methyl bromide emissions control system on the market.

-This technololgy is listed in the California Best Available Technology Clearinghouse database under source category 'fumigation'.
+This technology is listed in the California Best Available Technology Clearinghouse database under source category 'fumigation'.

 Temperature Swing Adsorption - Process Description

 For very large volume fumigations Value Recovery, Inc has developed a two-stage system to destroy methyl bromide present in ventilation air stream.
 Air is ventilated from the enclosure using large fans that pull fresh air under suction into the enclosure and "sweep" the air containing methyl bromide into the outlet stream.
 This methyl bromide laden air stream is then passed over a large carbon bed where the methyl bromide is adsorbed or trapped on the surface or and within the carbon particles.
 The ventilation rates from the fumigation chambers meet and exceed APHIS standards (minimum of 4 air turnovers per hour) and thus do not influence the time it takes to aerate the fumigated goods.
 The length of time for the ventilation is fixed by USDA protocols to ensure that all of the methyl bromide is desorbed from the fumigated goods.